ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 ### Create an origin pool with two origins.
 {: #multi-region-webapp-7}

-The two applications look something like this:
+Values are copied from the table of applications (substitute your values):

 |Host name|Domain|Organization|Space|
 |--|--|--|--|
 |myusername-nodeapp|us-south.cf.appdomain.cloud|myaccount-org|us-south|
 |myusername-nodeapp|eu-gb.mybluemix.net|myaccount-org|eu-gb|

 1. Select **Origin pools** and click **Create**.
-2. Enter a name for the pool: myusername-nodeapp.
+2. Enter a name for the pool: `myusername-nodeapp`.
-3. Enter a name for the first origin, **us-south**, and the full subdomain of the application in Dallas: `<myusername-nodeapp>.us-south.cf.appdomain.cloud`.
+3. Enter a name for the first origin, **us-south**, and the full subdomain of the application in Dallas: `myusername-nodeapp`.`us-south.cf.appdomain.cloud`.
-4. Similarly, add another origin, **eu-gb**,  with the full subdomain of the application in London: `<myusername-nodeapp>.eu-gb.mybluemix.net`.
+4. Similarly, add another origin, **eu-gb**,  with the full subdomain of the application in London: `myusername-nodeapp`.`eu-gb.mybluemix.net`.
 4. Select a **Health check region** close to the location of one of your applications.
 4. Select the **Health check** created earlier.
 5. Click **Save**.
    ![Origin Pool](images/solution1/origin_pool.png)

 You may need to wait for the health checks to complete and refresh in the browser to see a Healthy status.
-{:tip}
+{: tip}

 ### Create a Global Load Balancer (GLB).
 {: #multi-region-webapp-8}

 1. Select **Load balancers** and click **Create**.
 1. Keep the defaults of **Enable**: **On** and **Proxy**: **Off**.
-2. Enter the name for the Global Load Balancer, **myusername-nodeapp**, (`<glb_name>`) this name will be the initial characters in the subdomain to access the application. (`http://myusername-nodeapp.<your_domain_name>`).
+2. Enter the name for the Global Load Balancer, **myusername-nodeapp**, (`<glb_name>`) this name will be the initial characters in the subdomain to access the application. (http://`<gbl_name>`.`<your_domain_name>`).
 From this one URL both the origins will be accessed optimally.
 3. Click **Add route**.
 3. Select the **Region**: **Default**.
 3. Select the origin pool that you just created.
 4. Click **Create**.
    ![Global Load Balancer](images/solution1/load_balancer.png)

 The applications (.i.e origins) can not yet be reached.
-The health checks for the origin subdomains, like `myusername-nodeapp.us-south.cf.appdomain.cloud`, are healthy.
-The GLB is resolving `myusername-nodeapp.<your_domain_name>` to the IP addresses of one of the Cloud Foundry regions (us-south or eu-gb) in your account based on health.
+The health checks for the origin subdomains, like `myusername-nodeapp`.`us-south.cf.appdomain.cloud`, are healthy.
+The GLB is resolving `<glb_name>`.`<your_domain_name>` to the IP addresses of one of the Cloud Foundry regions (us-south or eu-gb) in your account based on health.
 However, when Cloud Foundry receives the request it does not know how to route it to an application.
-Cloud Foundry **routes** need to be created to map the subdomain, `myusername-nodeapp.<your_domain_name>`, to the application.
+Cloud Foundry **routes** need to be created to map the subdomain, `<glb_name>`.`<your_domain_name>`, to the application.
 Next step will fix this in each region.

 ## Configure custom domain and routes to your application
 {: #multi-region-webapp-9}
 {: step}

 {: #add_domain}

+Values are copied from the table of applications (substitute your values):

 |Host name|Domain|Organization|Space|
 |--|--|--|--|